Pound Cove

-Pound Cove is a community In Newfoundland and Labrador, located north of Wesleyville.
+Pound Cove is a community in Newfoundland and Labrador, Canada, located north of Wesleyville.

 Pound Cove was settled during the Labrador fishery.
 In 1884, Pound Cove was listed as "Punch Cove" with a population of 106.
 It was inhabited by people from Flowers Island and Pinchard's Island.
-By 1890, there were 114 people living there; 68 of them were members of the Church of England.
-In 1901 the population had slightly increased to 168, with 89 Church of England members, 65 Methodists, and 14 members of the Salvation Army.
+By 1890, there were 114 people living there, of which, 68 of them were members of the Church of England.
+In 1901 the population had increased to 168, with 89 Church of England members, 65 Methodists, and 14 members of the Salvation Army.

-In 1899 a Church of England school was built and served as a chapel in Pound Cove as well.
+In 1899, a Church of England school was built and also served as a chapel.
 A Methodist school-chapel was built in 1908; a school was not built until 1948.

-Since 1992 the community has been a part of the Town of New-Wes-Valley.
+Since 1992, the community has been a part of the town of New-Wes-Valley.